-- Single areas of vegetation less than 1 hectare in area and greater than 100 metres separation from other areas of Category 1, 2 or 3 vegetation; - Multiple areas of vegetation less than 0.25 hectares in area and not within 30 metres of each other: - Strips of vegetation less than 20 metres in width, regardless of length and not within 20 metres of other areas of Category 1, 2 or 3 vegetation: - Areas of "managed grassland" including grassland on, but not limited to, recreational areas, commercial/industrial land, residential land, airports/airstrips, maintained public reserves and parklands, commercial nurseries and the like; - Areas of managed gardens and lawns within curtilage of buildings; - Non-vegetated areas, including waterways, roads, footpaths, buildings and rocky outcrops. - Managed botanical gardens: - Agricultural lands used for annual and/or perennial cropping, orchard, market gardens, nurseries and the likes are excluded; - Saline wetlands including mangroves. - Other areas that, due to their size, shape and overall risk are not considered Category 1, 2 or 3 vegetation.
+- Single areas of vegetation less than 1 hectare in area and greater than 100 metres separation from other areas of Category 1, 2 or 3 vegetation; - Multiple areas of vegetation less than 0.25 hectares in area and not within 30 metres of each other; - Strips of vegetation less than 20 metres in width, regardless of length and not within 20 metres of other areas of Category 1, 2 or 3 vegetation; - Areas of "managed grassland" including grassland on, but not limited to, recreational areas, commercial/industrial land, residential land, airports/airstrips, maintained public reserves and parklands, commercial nurseries and the like; - Areas of managed gardens and lawns within curtilage of buildings; - Non-vegetated areas, including waterways, roads, footpaths, buildings and rocky outcrops. - Managed botanical gardens; - Agricultural lands used for annual and/or perennial cropping, orchard, market gardens, nurseries and the likes are excluded; - Saline wetlands including mangroves. - Other areas that, due to their size, shape and overall risk are not considered Category 1, 2 or 3 vegetation.

-Photograph 01: View of wheat stubble within the precinct
+Photograph 01: View of typical property within the investigation area

-Photograph 02: View of remnant stand of trees within the precinct
+Photograph 02: View of agricultural land within the investigation area

-Photograph 03: View of dry creek bed and trees within the precinct
+Photograph 03: View of a dry creek bed and trees within the investigation area